Single-Molecule-Sequencing/dorado-run/README.md

 #### `dl-models`

 Downloads the simplex basecalling model and any modification models specified by `mods_flag` in `config.yml`.
-Uses `dorado download --list-yaml` to discover available model versions.
+Uses `dorado download --list-yaml` to discover available model versions and filters candidates by `simplex_model_tier` to ensure tier consistency.
 Skips models that are already present on disk.

 | Flag           | Default        | Description                                    |
 | -------------- | -------------- | ---------------------------------------------- |